 Electrostatic charge is generated whenever there is friction between two bodies moving relative to one another.
-Charge generation occurs on the molecular level at the interface of any two unlike materials, so a static charge will be generated in any moving fluid, with positive or negative charges moving from the fluid onto the bounding surface.
+Charge generation occurs on the molecular level at the interface of any two unlike materials, so a static charge will be generated in any moving fluid, with positive or negative charges moving from the fluid onto the binding surface.

 Causes of electrostatic charging:

-Friction caused by fluids and gases flowing
+Friction caused by flowing fluids and gases

 High fluid velocities

 Passage of fluids or gases through filter elements or other microporous structures

 Turbulence created by pumping or compression, particularly in centrifugal units

 Fluid discharging onto the free surface of a storage tank

 The amount of charge generated by the flow of a fluid or liquid is related to several fluid and filter properties.
 Charge generation typically strengthens with increasing flow, reducing fluid conductivity, with certain additive packages and with increasing viscosity.
 Charge accumulation increases with lower fluid conductivity, lower temperatures and higher viscosities.

 Q: What’s the first pass filtering efficiency for non-magnetic particles?